EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 * Log out of the host from which you accessed Open OnDemand.

 You can re-access your running container via the **Connect to JupyterLab** on your session's [job card](../jobs.md#job-cards) on the [My Interactive Sessions](../jobs.md#my-interactive-sessions-page) page accessed via **My Interactive Sessions** (overlaid squares icon) on the menu bar.

 ---

+## View files

+On a job's job card, click the **Session ID** link to open the [File Manager](../files.md), pointing at the job context directory for the job on the Open OnDemand host.

+!!!
+Note

+    When using a back-end where your home directory is not mounted across both the Open OnDemand host and the back-end, then, if your job creates files on the back-end, you will have to log into the back-end to view your files - see [Log into back-ends](../ssh.md).

+---

+## Log into back-end

+While the job is running, click the **Host** link to log into to back-end on which the job is running.

+If the job has completed, see [Log into back-ends](../ssh.md) for ways to log into the back-end.

+---